jthubert10/Crowdfunding_ETL/README.md

 ![Entity Relationship Diagram (ERD)](Resources/ERD.png?raw=true)

 ## Summary
-We have learned that ETL process facilitates performance and helps in performing data analysis on database in an easier and faster fashion.
+We have learned that ETL process facilitates performance and helps in performing data analysis on database with ease and in less time making it more efficient.